Toward robust early-warning models: A horse race, ensembles and model uncertainty: Data and methods

 In machine learning, the Naive Bayes method is one of the most common Bayesian network methods (see e.g. \citet{Kohavietal1997}).
 Bayesian learning is based on calculating the probability of each hypothesis (or relation between predictor and response), given the data.
 The method is called 'naive' as it assumes that the predictor variables are conditionally independent.
 Consequently, the method may give high weights to several predictors which are correlated, unlike the methods discussed above, which balance the influence of all predictors.
 However, the method has been known to scale well to large problems.
 To the best of our knowledge, Naive Bayes has not been applied for early-warning exercises at the country level.

 \paragraph{$k$-nearest neighbors (KNN)}

-The method of $k$-nearest neighbors is a non-parametric method which assigns an observation to the class most common among its $k$ nearest observations (see, e.g. \citet{Altman1992}).
+KNN is a non-parametric method which uses similarity functions to determine the class of an observation based on its $k$ nearest observations (see, e.g. \citet{Altman1992}).
 Given a positive integer $k$ and an observation $x_{0}$, the algorithm first identifies the $k$ points $x_{k}$ in the data closest to $x_{0}$.
 The probability for belonging to a class is then estimated as the fraction of the $k$ closest points, whose response values correspond with the respective class.
-The method is considered to be among the simplest in the realm of machine learning, and has two free parameters, the integer $k$ and a parameter which affects the search distance for neighbours, which can be optimized for each data set.
+The method is considered to be among the simplest in the realm of machine learning, and has two free parameters, the integer $k$ and a parameter which affects the search distance for neighbors, which can be optimized for each data set.
 As with Naive Bayes, we are not aware of previous use of KNN in early-warning exercises at the country level.

 \paragraph{Classification trees}